Valley End Church of England (VC)

-Ensure easy access to the Equality Scheme when complete – for all our staff community.
-Share the findings equally and easily
+- Ensure easy access to the Equality Scheme when complete – for all our staff community.
+Sharing the findings equally and easily

-Continue to create an atmosphere of mutual trust and respect where persons involved with the school feel confident about disclosing any disabilities they may have.
-Also to feel comfortable with being open about ethnicity/religious beliefs
+- Continue to create an atmosphere of mutual trust and respect where persons involved with the school feel confident about disclosing any special needs or disabilities and there is an atmosphere of openness about sexuality, transgender, race and religion.

-To invite representatives of various charities and organisations relating to race, disability and gender to school to give advice and support and assist with curriculum development (lead assemblies etc)
+- To invite representatives of various charities and organisations relating to race, disability and gender to school to give advice and support and assist with curriculum development for example through delivering assemblies

 This section details what we have achieved so far in relation to the equality duties and celebrating the outcomes.